GDPR, Google Analytics & You: 5 Steps to Update Your Website (#3 is easier than it sounds)

 Like zip codes, area codes, and bank routing numbers, IP addresses are location-specific.
 That means that for Analytics purposes, they’re used in geo-locating your users.

 When you remove the last octet (set the last few digits to zero), you remove the most specific part of that data.
-The result is that your accuracy of your geographic reporting is slightly reduced.
+The result is that the accuracy of your geographic reporting is slightly reduced.

 Just how reduced?